Sepulven/webserv/README.md

         http_methods: GET POST DELETE

 ```

-Foot notes

-In case no error pages is provided or do not exists, a standart html page with the error code is created.

-In case a file path is sat and do not exists the webserv won't run.

 ## File structure

 The whole project is structured into pieces for each piece you have the declaration and the implementation, namely a .h and .cpp respectively.